-The truth is that the locals rarely even set foot on Bourbon Street.
-They spend their time dining on decadent creole cuisine in old school eateries, sipping on Sazeracs in upscale hotel bars, and listing to jazz in tiny music venues you might walk right past if you didn’t know which door to look for.
+The truth is that New Orleans locals rarely even set foot on Bourbon Street.
+They spend their time dining on decadent Creole cuisine in old-school eateries, sipping on Sazeracs in upscale hotel bars, and listening to jazz in tiny music venues you might walk right past if you didn’t know which door to look for.

 65 Things To Do In New Orleans (Besides Bourbon Street)